-And are we at a disadvantage when we don’t develop our emotional vocabulary?
+Is being able to put your feelings into words helpful in life?
+And are you at a disadvantage when you don’t develop your emotional vocabulary?

-But before we can even do that, we need to be able to name our emotions.
-And for many of us, this is a challenge.
+Before we can even do that, we need to be able to name our emotions.
+And for many of us with traditional Western upbringings, this is a challenge.

 Research on ‘affect labeling’

-Although the exact mechanisms remain unknown, putting feelings into words (known as ‘affect labeling’) has long been thought to help manage negative emotional experiences.
-In fact, affect labeling is the basis for talk-based therapy.
+‘Affect labeling’, which is the technical term for putting feelings into words, has long been thought to help manage negative emotional experiences.
+It is the basis for talk-based therapy in fact.